MysteryPancake/Houdini-OpenCL/README.md

 Worksets run the same kernel multiple times in a row.
 It runs in sequential order to ensure deterministic results.

+I think of it like this.
+The diagram below represents the same kernel running multiple times, rather than 3 separate kernels.

 <img src="./images/multiple_global_workgroups2.png">

 To use worksets, use the "Detail Attribute of Worksets" option on any OpenCL node.